normanwink/Lily58-Glow-Enc/firmware/readme.md

+Rather than including the entire qmk firmware here, this is my workaround to only have to include the relevant files.
+The downside of this is that the base lily58 code here doesn't stay updated along with the qmk repo.

 ## To Build With Docker

 First install docker desktop.
 Follow directions [here](https://docs.docker.com/docker-for-windows/install/) for windows (or look around there for your os)